streamnative/pulsar-hub/offloaders/filesystem/2.5.1/filesystem.md

 This tutorial sets up a Hadoop single node cluster and uses Hadoop 3.2.1.

-> **Tip**
+{% callout title="Tip" type="tip" %}
->
+For more information about setting up a Hadoop single node cluster, see [here](https://hadoop.apache.org/docs/stable/hadoop-project-dist/hadoop-common/SingleCluster.html).
-> For more information about setting up a Hadoop single node cluster, see [here](https://hadoop.apache.org/docs/stable/hadoop-project-dist/hadoop-common/SingleCluster.html).
+{% /callout %}

 1. Download and uncompress Hadoop 3.2.1.